|

 Howie Fryer, Davia, Rita, Anne and I shared the lower half of

-a house on Lowther Street in the annex near the Yorkville scene.
+a house at Lowther and Huron Streets in the annex near the Yorkville

 My success in painting was